 As with resource usage, we work closely with the building management teams and other tenants to ensure that we successfully reduce the amount of waste that goes to landfill.

-The Hymans Robertson Foundation recently reached a highly significant milestone with its registration as a charity in England & Wales (1168951) and Scotland (SC046931).
+In 2017 The Hymans Robertson Foundation reached a highly significant milestone with its registration as a charity in England & Wales (1168951) and Scotland (SC046931).
 This marks the culmination of a great deal of hard work by people across the firm and is a very satisfying achievement.

 The original idea behind setting up the Foundation was the aim to make a real difference to the lives of disadvantaged young people by helping to improve their financial literacy.
 The financial literacy ambition remains a key component of the Foundation objectives and the work in this area is very active through the Hymans Robertson Financial Literacy Programme.